-You probably don’t need to be reminded that buying a home is one of the biggest investments you’re going to make — no pressure.
-And just like you’re required to insure your car to get it on the road, you’re also going to be choosing homeowner’s insurance before a mortgage company will bring your loan to completion.
+Just like you have to insure your car to get it on the road, you’re also required to take out homeowner’s insurance before a mortgage company will bring your loan to completion.

-Your realtor may have given you a stack of pamphlets or a list of insurance websites by now, but take a deep breath before the panic sets in.
+You may already have been given a stack of pamphlets or a list of websites to look at by now, but take a deep breath before the panic sets in.
 Choosing homeowner’s insurance, just like choosing any major insurance policy, can look intimidating at face value.

 - How much coverage do you provide for my personal items?